 For example, the prophet Daniel made it a habit to pray thrice daily (Daniel 6:10).
 King David also did this and did so in the morning, noon and in the evening (Psalm 5:3, 55:17, 88:13, 143:8).
-Sometimes he would awake and pray several hours before sunrise (Psalm 119:147), a practice that was duplicated by the Lord (Mark 1:35).
+Sometimes he would awake and offer prayer for several hours before sunrise (Psalm 119:147), a practice that was duplicated by the Lord (Mark 1:35).

 David, at times, especially when he felt the trials and troubles of life were pressing hard against him, cried out to the Lord both during the day and night (Psalm 88:1).
 Jesus took time to pray all night before he selected twelve men to follow him (Luke 6:12) and offered supplications to the Father in the night he was arrested (Matthew 26:36).

-The early church was devoted to praying on a regular basis (Acts 2:42).
+The early church was devoted to prayer on a regular basis (Acts 2:42).
 The apostle Paul and Silas did so at midnight while they were together in a Philippian jail cell (Acts 16:25).
-Paul stated he never failed, whether during the night or day, to remember his faithful friend Timothy in all his petitions (2Timothy 1:3).
+Paul stated he never failed, whether during the night or day, to remember his faithful friend Timothy in all his prayers (2Timothy 1:3).

-Those who have dedicated their lives to serving God and preaching the gospel should also be remembered in our petitions (2Corinthians 1:11, Ephesians 6:19 - 20, Colossians 4:3 - 4, Philippians 1:19).
+Those who have dedicated their lives to serving God and preaching the gospel should also be remembered in our prayers (2Corinthians 1:11, Ephesians 6:19 - 20, Colossians 4:3 - 4, Philippians 1:19).
 We should pray for those with the responsibility of governing (1Timothy 2:1 - 2).

 Those who are mature in the Christian faith should be willing to visit, anoint with oil, and pray for Christians who are sick (James 5:14 - 15).
 Perhaps one of the hardest things we should ask for is the well-being of those who abandon us, who hate us, who use us for their own selfish goals, or who even go so far as persecuting us for our faith (Matthew 5:44, Acts 7:59 - 60, 2Timothy 4:16).